hepaestus/3d-printing/stl-files/README.md

 # STL Files
-These are some STL files I have made for various projects
+These are some STL files I have made or saved from various projects.